srinathvrao/WhoIsInIt/README.md

-# WhoIsInIt : Face Recognition on Android using Clarifai and OpenCV
+# WhoIsInIt : Real-time Face Recognition on Android using Clarifai's API and OpenCV
-Android application to recognize faces using OpenCV and Clarifai's API

 This application uses the 1024-dimensional Face Embedding obtained from the Clarifai API, for each face, and performs a series of calculations on the phone, to check if 2 faces are close to each other, within a threshold distance.

 The best feature about this application is it does not require a phone with a robust GPU.
 You need a good internet upload speed.

 Clarifai's Face Embedding model is still in beta.
 It might not be the fastest.
-<br/>It took 5.94 seconds to recognize my face with a 2.75 Mbps upload speed (I live under a rock)
+<br/>It takes about 2.5 seconds to recognize a trained face with a 43 Mbps upload speed.

 References given at the end.